IU Tuition Benefit Plan Provisions

 - Be 23 years of age or under, and

-- Meet the IRS Support test requirements as a dependent of the employee, spouse or registered same sex domestic partner
+- Meet the IRS Support test requirements as a Qualifying Child of the employee or spouse

-Individuals are not eligible to receive benefits as both an employee and as a dependent of another employee or as a dependent of more than one employee.
-For example, when both parents of a dependent child are employed by the University, one of the parents, but not both, may enroll the child in the Tuition Benefit.
+Individuals are not eligible to receive the IU Tuition Benefit as both an employee and as a dependent of another employee or as a dependent of more than one employee.
+For example, when both parents of a dependent child are employed by the University, one of the parents, but not both, may enroll the child in the IU Tuition Benefit.

-The Tuition Benefit will be discontinued at the conclusion of the semester or session in which:
+The Tuition Benefit will be discontinued at the conclusion of the semester/term in which:

 - The child ceases to meet the definition of a dependent child as specified in this plan; or

 - The child’s parent is no longer an employee of the university for reasons other than disability, death, or termination with IU Retiree Status; or

 - The child receives a bachelor’s degree, or the child accumulates 140 credit hours of IU Tuition Benefit awards*, whichever comes first.

 * Hours that accumulate toward the 140 hour limit include any earned hours, failed or incomplete course hours, and withdrawn courses that received a “W” after the 100% tuition refund period that have been subsidized by the IU Tuition Benefit.
 This includes hours from another campus or program, such as ACP or IUHS, that also received the tuition benefit subsidy.

 In order to enroll for the IU Tuition Benefit, the student must have applied and been accepted as a student at Indiana University.
 Tuition Benefit applications cannot be processed prior to the student being an admitted student at the university.
 Contact the campus Admissions Office for application materials.